EGCS “Scrubber” Corrosion

 Cygnus’ range of thickness meters all read through coatings of up to 0.4 inch (20mm) thick – which means there is no need to remove any of the important (and expensive) protective coatings or epoxy that protect against (external) scrubber corrosion.
 And, for heavily corroded metals where there is a thin or no coating left, Cygnus PLUS gauges incorporating Echo-Echo and Single-Echo measuring modes coupled with the Measurement Stability Indicator (MSI™) will give you the quick, accurate and reliable readings you need and that you can trust.

-For oil & gas tankers, Cygnus 1 Intrinsically Safe thickness gauge has been the popular choice for scrubber inspections.
-This is due to the gauge being certified to Zone 0 for ATEX, IECEx and UKEx, and Class 1, Division 1 for CSA-US.
+For oil & gas tankers, Cygnus 1 Ex thickness gauge has been the popular choice for scrubber inspections.
+This is due to the gauge being certified to ATEX, IECEx, UKEX for Zone 0 and NRTL for Class 1, Division 1.